nightvision04/ivol-t-indicator/README.md

 ## Data

 The repository provides links to download the raw and smoothed indicator data in CSV format.
 The data is updated hourly via Github Actions.
+You can also just [download it here](https://raw.githubusercontent.com/nightvision04/ivol-t-indicator/main/data/vix_indicator_raw.csv).

 ## Code